 Learning English as a second language comes with its own unique set of challenges.
-FlashAcademy® has created learner profiles for Arabic, Greek, Portuguese, Polish, Romanian, Urdu and Vietnamese to address some of the unique challenges speakers of these learners might face when learning English and well as some recommended FlashAcademy® lessons.
+FlashAcademy® has created free EAL learner profiles which include Arabic, Polish, and Urdu to address some of the unique challenges speakers of these learners might face when learning English and well as some recommended FlashAcademy® lessons.

 Celebrating the beauty in all languages

 Languages are representative of the history and culture of the people who use them.
-You may have seen FlashAcademy®’s untranslatable words on Twitter.
-The very nature of untranslatable words shows that there is a concept in a culture which was deemed important enough to assign a unique word to it.
+The very nature of untranslatable words shows that there is a concept in a culture that was deemed important enough to assign a unique word to it.
 For example, in Spanish, the word sobremesa refers to the time spent relaxing and chatting after a heavy meal.
 Whilst we have the same concept in English, sobremesas are perhaps not as frequent and therefore have not been named.